Dominiiic/Playwright-Project/README.md

 How to Run

-Prerequisite

-  Node.js is installed on your machine.
+Prerequisite: Node.js is installed on your machine.

 Steps to Run the Tests